One String to Pull Them All: Fast Assembly of Curved Structures from Flat Auxetic Linkages

 Fabricated Prototypes

-All models are manufactured via multi material 3D printing (FDM), using orange PLA for the rigid tiles and white TPU for the hinges.
+Four Facricated structures, which are manufactured via multi material 3D printing (FDM), using orange PLA for the rigid tiles and white TPU for the hinges.

 Applications